 Breakfast is healthy, uncomplicated and quick.
 Either a green smoothie and some eggs, or something I had prepared the night before.

 And then I start working, whatever it is that I have lined up for the day.
 If I need to check messages this is the time I turn on my phone.
-But on days when I don’t have clients I like to keep it off until I have finished my mission of the day without any distraction.
+But on days when I don’t have clients, I like to keep it off until I have finished my mission for the day without any distraction.
 This could be midday or even afternoon.
-What bliss!
-I am really not that important.
-I am not the CEO of a huge business, I can afford to keep my phone off.
+And let me tell you it's blissful.
+If you can afford having your phone off in the morning for as long as possible I highly recommend doing so.

 Creating your morning without madness.